Earth Liberation Front: 2009

-Activists have also used the names "The Moles", "The Grey Wolves", "Westcountry Wildlife Cell", "Eco-Animal Defense Unit", and "Radical Brigades for Ecological Defence", as well as others.

-Environmental Life Force

-The Environmental Life Force, also known as the Original ELF, was the first radical group to use explosive and incendiary devices to promote pro-environment causes.
-It was founded by John Hanna, who was the only member of the group to be arrested and convicted for the use of explosives on federal property.

-Although it was an eco-guerilla entity with similar philosophies to the current ELF (Earth Liberation Front), which formed fifteen years later, there was no formal link between the two groups, and founders of the Earth Liberation Front may not have even been aware of the existence of the Environmental Life Force.
-Despite this, it has acknowledged in written communications that Dave Foreman, who founded Earth First! three years after the original ELF, was in communication with Hanna in the mid-1980s, before the Earth Liberation Front was founded, which was after Foreman cut ties with the Earth First! movement.

 Police response and convictions

 First ELF arrest

 In 1994, Dutch authorities and police made claims that British ELF activists were traveling abroad to cause sabotage, which was disputed by ELF.
 Later that year the first Earth Liberation Prisoner (ELP) was caught and later charged.
 Known as Paul S., he was arrested and accused of carrying out an 18-month campaign of vandalism in the Netherlands against road construction sites.
 The Dutch government attempted to declare him insane, because of his inability to provide a political reason for his actions, other than his care for the environment.
 This was unsuccessful and the prisoner was sentenced to three years for damaging property.

 British police raids

 Due to the increased popularity of the environmental movement, as well as the animal liberation movement and estimates that five ALF actions occurred per day, police carried out a series of raids against animal rights and environmental activists.
 In total, there were 55 homes raided against suspected ALF and ELF activists, including an individual in Italy.
 The police had not managed to charge anyone with any illegal activities, until on January 16, 1996, when six men were charged for a five-year ALF/ELF campaign.
 They were sentenced a year later each to three years for conspiracy to incite violence in the name of animal and earth liberation.